Global-domination/Firstry/audit_artifacts/atlassian_dual_layer/phase_2_evidence.md

 ## Summary

-PHASE 2 adds deterministic aggregation (daily/weekly) and retention cleanup (90-day hard delete) with explicit storage index ledger to enable safe key enumeration and deletion.
+PHASE 2 adds deterministic aggregation (daily/weekly) and retention cleanup logic with explicit storage index ledger to enable safe key enumeration and deletion.
+The aggregation and retention functions are implemented and verified by unit tests.
+Runtime execution will be wired via scheduler or admin trigger in Phase 3.

 This evidence file documents:
 - Files changed
 - Tests run and passing
 - Determinism proof (same input → same output hash)
-- Retention proof (only old indexed keys deleted, config/install markers never touched)
+- Retention logic verification (unit tests; runtime execution is Phase 3)
 - Known limitations and explicit disclosures

 ---